-Illicit drugs (i.e., possession, use or distribution of controlled substances without a doctor's prescription) are prohibited on campus.
-Any student believed to be in violation of this regulation is subject to the College's judicial procedure and/or legal action.
+Illicit drugs (i.e., possession, use, or distribution of controlled substances without a doctor's prescription) are prohibited on campus.
+Any student believed to violate this regulation is subject to the College's judicial procedure and/or legal action.
 Those found selling drugs will be dismissed.